dapucita/haxbotron/docs/placeholder.md

 `playerNameOld` : previous name of this player.
 It can be same as current name.
 Just loaded from localStorage. **Only available on onPlayerJoin event.**

-`playerStatsTotal` : count of the player winned.
+`playerStatsTotal` : count of the player played.

 `playerStatsWins` : count of the player winned.